BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 • Custom Config Get Functoid: This functoid allows you to get configuration parameters from a custom configuration file.

-• Windows Registry Config Get Functoid: This functoid allows you to get configuration parameters from Windows Registry.
+• Windows Registry Config Get Functoid: This functoid allows you to get configuration parameters from the Windows Registry.

 • Rule Engine Config Get Functoid: This functoid allows you to obtain a definition value from a Vocabulary in the Business Rules Engine.